SeaGraphData/GSE-Planet-Tasks/README.md

 ### Phase 8 – Operational Optimisation

-Once the collection is functional, attention shifts to performance and operational efficiency.
 This phase is iterative and may continue throughout the lifetime of the dataset.
 Common optimisation measures include:

 - Ensuring overview levels are properly generated
 - Using precise cover geometries to minimise unnecessary reads
 - Keeping evaluation scripts lightweight
 - Enabling cached services for frequently accessed layers

-These optimisations help control processing costs and improve responsiveness for end users.